A simple improved low temperature correction for the hierarchical equations of motion: Numerical Tests

+The standard Matsubara decomposition \highlightnew{(detailed in Appendix \ref{decomp-app})} of the bath correlation function for this spectral density was used for the bath correlation function $C(t)$ to construct the hierarchy,\cite{Ishizaki2005a,Tanimura2020} in which $\nu_0 = \omega_{\mathrm{D}}$ and $\nu_{k} = 2\pi k/\hbar\beta$ for $k>0$.
+The hierarchy was truncated using either a frequency cut-off criterion where only ADOs with $\gamma_{\vb{n}} \leq \Gamma_\mathrm{c}$ were included,\cite{Dijkstra2017} \highlightnew{or the standard $L,M$ ``depth-based'' cut-off scheme.\cite{Ishizaki2005a}} With the frequency-based termination scheme, $\Gamma_\mathrm{c}$ controls both $M$, with $M$ set by $M = \lfloor\hbar\beta\Gamma_\mathrm{c}/2\pi\rfloor$, and the maximum depth of the hierarchy $L$, and it also removes ADOs with $k\leq M$ and $\sum_k n_k \leq L$ with large decay rates.
+Stronger system-bath coupling and larger system frequencies require larger values of $\Gamma_\mathrm{c}$ to converge the HEOM dynamics.
+It has recently been noted that the slow $1/\omega$ decay of this spectral density at large $\omega$ can lead to slower convergence of the HEOM with respect to $M$ when compared to other, faster decaying, spectral densities,\cite{Ishizaki2020} thus the Debye spectral density presents a challenging test for the low temperature corrections.

+The initial condition was set to $\op{\rho}(0) = \dyad{1} = (\op{1}+\op{\sigma}_z)/2$ and other parameters are given in the figure captions.
+For all calculations an adaptive short iterative Arnoldi algorithm (which is described in the supplemental material) was used to integrate the equations of motion.
+Here we compare the standard Ishizaki-Tanimura low-temperature correction, Eq.~\eqref{orig-lowT-eq}, to using Eqs.~\eqref{new-lowT-eq} and \eqref{trunc-eq} to close the HEOM.

-In Fig.~\ref{fig1} we see that even for a case with relatively weak system-bath coupling, where the reorganisation energy $\beta \lambda_{\mathrm{D}} = 0.1$ is small compared to the system energy scales, the original low temperature corrected HEOM converges very slowly with respect to the cut-off parameter $\Gamma_\mathrm{c}$, with contributions from Matsubara terms up to $M=3$ (when $\Gamma_\mathrm{c} = 6\pi/\beta$) still not being sufficient to converge the results.
-Conversely the new low-temperature correction scheme gives essentially converged results for a hierarchy consisting of one ADO.
-The same trend is seen in a more challenging case in Fig.~\ref*{fig2}, in which $\beta \lambda_{\mathrm{D}} = 5$ and $\beta \omega_{\mathrm{D}} = 5$, where small hierarchies give converged results with the new correction scheme, whereas the original scheme is unstable and gives unphysical populations for with the same sizes of hierarchy.
+In Fig.~\ref{fig1} we see that even for a case with very weak system-bath coupling, where the reorganization energy, $\beta \lambda_{\mathrm{D}} = 0.1$, is roughly 100 times smaller than the system energy scales, the original low temperature corrected HEOM converges very slowly with respect to the cut-off parameter $M$, with contributions from Matsubara terms up to $M=3$ (when $\Gamma_\mathrm{c} = 6\pi/\beta$) still not being sufficient to converge the results.
+Conversely the new low-temperature correction scheme gives essentially converged results for a hierarchy with \highlightnew{$M=0$}.

-The improved convergence of the new low temperature correction can be very useful in systems with multiple baths.
-As an example we have simulated the site populations dynamics of an LHCII 7-mer subcomplex, composed of the 602a, 603a, 608b, 609b, 610a, 611a and 612a chromophores,\cite{Chan2018} at $T = 150$ K, with the chromophore baths described by the single Debye spectral density model from Ref.~\onlinecite{Kreisbeck2014} with $\lambda_{\mathrm{D}} = 220\text{ cm}^{-1}$ and $\omega_{\mathrm{D}} =357.68\text{ cm}^{-1}$.
-The initial system condition was set as the highest energy excitonic state.
-This is shown in Fig.~\ref{fig3} where it can be seen that for the same size of hierarchy, again using the Matsubara decomposition scheme with a frequency cut-off, the new low temperature correction yields more accurate the long time populations and short-time dynamics for this model compared to the converged results.